 Address: Chuo-ku Nishi Shinsaibashi 1-10-24

-Straddling the grey area between budget and mid-range, The Bridge Hotel Shinsaibashi snags travellers’ attention with a super central location and contemporary outlook.
-Rooms are cozier than might be expected for such a new hotel, but a handful of unique extras keeps the value in check with others in the price range in central Osaka.
+The Bridge Hotel Shinsaibashi straddles the grey area between budget and mid-range.
+It snags travellers’ attention with its super central location and contemporary outlook.
+Rooms are cozier than might be expected for such a new hotel.
+Still, a handful of unique extras keep the value in check with others in the price range in central Osaka.

 Hotel Nikko Osaka